foundation/foundation-sites/docs/pages/sass.md

 Every component includes a set of variables that modify core structural or visual styles.
 If there's something you can't customize with a variable, you can just write your own CSS to add it.

-To change a setting, find the variable you're looking for, uncomment it by removing the slashes (//) at the start of the line, and change the value.
-Uncommenting signifies that you want the value to change, and also functions as a handy visual aid to see which defaults you're overriding.

 <div class="callout warning">
   <p>Once you've set up a new project, your settings file can't be automatically updated when new versions change, add, or remove variables.
 Keep tabs on new <a href="https://github.com/zurb/foundation/releases">Foundation releases</a> so you know when things change.</p>
 </div>